 I highly recommend choosing the bar to begin the night to be one that serves food.
 Good, hearty food.
 You’ll need it.
 Plan to start the night there, near the time when they first open.
 Have some food with that first cocktail and you will be good for the night.
 We made this mistake when we were in Los Angeles.
 We started the evening at Las Perlas where the then-manager Raul Yrastorza was behind the bar.
 We had gone there specifically hoping he would be working but we didn’t anticipate his generous hospitality.
 A few too many mezcals later and we had to leave to get some food.
 We got it at the next bar but after that, we were only capable of visiting one more spot before calling it a night.
 The following month when we visited New York City, we were prepared and went to Mayahuel first to get some delicious Mexican food in our tummies before conquering the Lower East Side.
 Eat food, specifically at the beginning of your bar hop night.

 Drinking water whilst drinking alcohol should be obvious but let me remind you: drink the water.
 Any water that is offered to you, please just drink it.
 Try to stick with the rule of drinking a glass of it (at least!) for every cocktail that you consume.
-That way you will avoid any potential hangover.
+That way you will avoid a life altering hangover.
 Plus, you will not get too overly intoxicated so you will then be able to remember all of those awesome bars that you visited.

 Sit at the Bar

 The best experience that you can have at a cocktail bar is to sit where you can actually see the bartender doing their magic.
 Talk to them and ask questions about what they are doing.
 Don’t be shy!
 Some of those cocktail menus are incredibly overwhelming, especially when you are not a bartender yourself.
 (Hi!
 That’s me!)
 It’s incredible what you can learn when you are listening to the creator of the that delicious concoction in your hand.
 Plus, the more that you know, the more that you will appreciate it.